-I want to be clear here: I’m not an experienced rower.
+First, I want to be clear: I’m not an experienced rower.
 I’m also not an experienced software or hardware hacker.
-But I do enjoy rowing workouts (although I’ve found them rather boring compared to Zwift’s indoor experience.)
-And I do enjoy a useful tech hack (but if if requires much research or testing, I usually don’t have the time to complete the project.)
+But I do enjoy rowing workouts, and I do enjoy a useful tech hack.

-Fast forward a couple years, and astute Zwift Insider reader Victor Bastiaansen emails me with news about a new feature in the PainSled app which makes it easy to connect your Concept2 to Zwift.
+Fast forward a couple of years (January 2018), and astute Zwift Insider reader Victor Bastiaansen emails me with news about a new feature in the PainSled app which makes it easy to connect your Concept2 to Zwift.
 It got my attention, so I headed down to the garage and spent 15 minutes setting it up.
 Viola!
 I was rowing on Zwift.

 What You Need

-- A Concept2 rower with the PM5 head unit
+- Concept2 rower or skierg with the PM5 head unit

-- An iOS device (iPhone or iPad) to run the PainSled app
+- An iOS or Android device to run the PainSled or RowedBiker emulator apps

 - A device to run Zwift.
-This device must either support Bluetooth in Zwift (so you are limited to iOS devices, Apple TV, and Mac) OR you can use the Zwift Mobile Link app to pick up the Bluetooth power signal and send it to your Zwift session, so you can Zwift on a PC or other device.
+This device must either support Bluetooth connections OR you can use the Zwift Companion app to pick up the Bluetooth power signal and send it to your Zwift session, so you can Zwift on a device that doesn’t have native Bluetooth.

 - Make sure your PM5’s firmware is up to date.
 (If you’re like me, you never updated it after purchasing the rower.)
 I connected the PM5 to my Windows laptop via USB, downloaded the Concept2 Utility, and updated the firmware.
 It’s a simple process.

-- Connect PainSled to your Concept2’s PM5.
+- Connect PainSled/RowedBiker to your Concept2’s PM5.
 To do this, click More Options > Turn Wireless On on your PM5.
-Make sure Bluetooth is enabled on your iOS device, then your PM5 should quickly connect to PainSled.
+Make sure Bluetooth is enabled on your iOS device, then your PM5 should quickly connect to PainSled/RowedBiker.
 If you start rowing, you will see your wattage on the iOS device.

-- On your Zwift device, connect to your PainSled iOS device as your power meter.
+- On your Zwift device, connect to your PainSled/RowedBiker iOS device as your power meter.
 You can also pair other sensors on your Zwift device (such as your HR monitor).

 - Get Zwifting!